- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 Cluster-managed services and scripts that Red Hat ships: Red Hat distributes various

 lsb scripts, and SysVinit scripts as part of its products.
 RHEL High Availability may offer capabilities to manage such components within a cluster directly.
 The High Availability product's capabilities in this area are not a guarantee that every such script, unit, or component will behave as desired when integrated into the cluster.
 Red Hat will use its own discretion in targeting improvements or changes to either the High Availability product or individual services and scripts if they are found to not function ideally in a cluster context.
-Red Hat Support may offer assistance in a commercially reasonable basis to achieve a working cluster configuration that leverages such components or scripts, but no assurances can be offered that every such component will be manageable flawlessly.
 In some cases the organization deploying the cluster may need to develop its own mechanisms or practices for managing these components - mechanisms and practices which would fall outside the scope of Red Hat's support.

 3rd-party or custom resource-agents, services, or scripts: Such cluster-managed agents, scripts, or components that Red Hat does not ship or provide support for are outside the scope of Red Hat's support for its cluster software.
-Red Hat may choose to offer assistance with such components in a commercially reasonable manner at its own discretion.
-However, concerns with such components may require the assistance of their vendor or developer.
+Red Hat may choose to offer assistance with such components based on the below scenarios.

 Management of applications that Red Hat does not ship: Organizations are free to use RHEL High Availability to manage their own applications or those of other vendors.
 Red Hat may even provide resource agents for some applications that are not products that it produces or ships directly.
 In such cases, Red Hat's scope of support may be limited to just the products that it ships directly or explicitly offers support for.
 The vendor of the managed product may need to offer their assistance to resolve concerns or problematic behaviors, and Red Hat's assistance may only be able to cover the behavior of its own software components such as the High Availability software and resource-agents it develops.